 Sceletium can be consumed in a number of ways.
 Apparently how one takes it makes quite a difference in regards to its effects.

-It can be taken orally, sublingually (just put it under your tongue) and it can be chewed.
+It can be taken orally (as in a tea), sublingually (just put it under your tongue), and it can be chewed.
 It can also be sniffed, smoked, or insufflated (vaped).
+If you’re planning on smoking or vaping it though, make sure to get a “smokers cut” and not a powder.
+Powder can be smoked in a bong, but not in a cigarette or with most vaporizers.

 According to anecdotal accounts, Kanna’s effects are most prominent when it is sniffed.
 Smoking elicits good effects as well.
 Chewing seems to be one of the least efficient methods of administration.